kellynichols99/Mapping_Earthquakes/README.md

 <body>

 <h1>Challange Summary</h1>
-As you can see our map has multiple layers showing the tectonic plates, a dark layered map, and major earthquakes that have appened in the last 7 days.
+As you can see our map has multiple layers showing the tectonic plates, a dark layered map, and major earthquakes that have happened in the last 7 days.